 Basilica of St. Peter

 Basilica of St. Peter was the main Constantine church of Rome.
 It was one of the largest basilicas of Rome.
-The plan was in the form of “T”; the cross plan became symbolic from early Christians.
-The main features of Basilica are:
+The plan was in the form of “T”; the cross plan became symbolic of early Christians.
+The main features of the Basilica are:

-- Axial plan with central nave and two aisles along the sides.
+- Axial plan with a central nave and two aisles along the sides.

 - The central nave rises in a clearstory with many tall windows.

-- The cross arm(transept) attached to the nave at the west giving the plan a “T” Shape.
+- The cross arm(transept) attached to the nave at the west gives the plan a “T” Shape.